jadecobra/python_tdd_exercises/TDD_SETUP.md

 #### Create a Virtual Environment

 > *Are you on a Windows machine?
-If you are not using WSL*
+If you are not using WSL make the following changes to the examples*
-> - replace `python3` in the examples with `python`
+> - replace `python3` with `python`
-> - replace `source .venv/bin/activate` in the example below with `.venv/scripts/activate`
+> - replace `source .venv/bin/activate` with `.venv/scripts/activate`

-- in your editor create a file named `requirements.txt` and add this line
+- create a file named `requirements.txt` in your editor and add this line
     ```python
     pytest-watch
     ```
-- after saving the file, type the following in the terminal
+- save the file and type the following in the terminal
     ```shell
     python3 -m venv .venv
     source .venv/bin/activate